 - Second violation: Immediate suspension of privileges to the College’s Telecommunication Systems.

-- Third violation: Students will be referred to a Dean of Student Affairs for further disciplinary action which may include suspension from the College.
+- Third violation: Students will be referred to the Office of Conduct and Community Standards for further disciplinary action which may include suspension from the College.

 - What are copyright infringement and peer-to-peer file sharing?

-- TCC uses the following technology-based deterrents to help combat copyright infringements and Peer-to-Peer access on the TCC network.
+- TCC uses the following technology-based deterrents to help combat copyright infringements and peer-to-peer (P2P) access on the TCC network.